rrrguez/rrrguez/README.md

 # Hi!
 This is rrrguez's GitHub page :cherry_blossom:

-## I am a software engineer currently pursuing a Master's degree in Web Development :mortar_board:
+## I'm a software engineer currently pursuing a Master's degree in Web Development :mortar_board:

 Here you'll mostly find coursework and practice projects from different subjects, along with some personal projects I'm passionate about.